groznee/ducksaver/README.md

 # ducksaver

-This is a simple Flame game in Flutter I made for self-geducational purposes.
-Graphics produced by AI image generator.
+This is a simple whack-a-mole type game developed in Flutter using the Flame engine, made for self-educational purposes.
 Try to hit 100 ducks!

 ## [try on Google Play](https://play.google.com/store/apps/details?id=com.groznee.ducksaver)